 In addition, operations often add additional cleaning steps downstream to fix problems with adhesion or coating processes.
 However, controlling incoming material surface quality via a surface quality specification would eliminate these extra steps.

-Manufacturers pay for consistent and clean parts from their suppliers, and suppliers want to provide the product their customers need.
+Manufacturers pay for consistent and clean parts from their suppliers, and suppliers want to provide the products their customers need.
 Developing a measurable value on the quality of the material surfaces of all incoming parts will satisfy both parties.

 Common Specifications that Suppliers Must Meet